-At September 30, 2019, the District had \$5,700,000 in Bonds outstanding for its governmental activities.
-The District also reported a Developer advance of \$609,963 at September 30, 2019.
-More detailed information about the District's capital debt is presented in the notes to the financial statements.
+At September 30, 2020, the District had \$11,415,000 Bonds outstanding for its governmental activities.
+More detailed information about the District's capital debt is presented in the notes of the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET AND OTHER EVENTS